The Search

 4. Go with a co-living company

-One important consideration, however, is the legality of the operation.
-You don’t want to find your unit abruptly shut down, as happened to hundreds of tenants a few years ago.
+One important consideration, however, is the validity of the operation.
+You don’t want to find your unit abruptly shut down, as happened to hundreds of co-living tenants a few years ago.
 You should know it’s illegal to rent a single room in a co-living space—all roommates need to be on a lease for the entire apartment.
 You'll also want to do some due diligence on the company to make sure it is legit, and the unit is properly set up for fire safety.
-What's more, basement and windowless apartments are not legal—or safe.
+What's more, basement and windowless bedrooms are not legal—or safe.

 5. Get insurance that guarantees your rent